oscarbranson/latools_gui/docs/source/users/03-data-import.rst

 Configurating LAtools
 =====================
-A configuration stores information about the way your data is formatted, and what SRMs are to be used in your analysis session.
+A configuration stores information about the way your data is formatted, and what SRMs table is to be used in your analysis session. .. one srm table or more?

 If you have not configured your